impx3/Crime-Data-Warehouse-BI-System/README.md

 🔹 Extended the fact table for accumulating snapshot metrics using derived fields (e.g., transaction processing time)

-🔹 Published and demonstrated interactive Power BI dashboards with, matrix tables - Report 1 multiple slicers - Report drill-down - Report 2 drill-through reports - Report 4
+🔹 Published and demonstrated interactive Power BI dashboards with, matrix tables - Report 1, multiple slicers - Report 2,
+drill-down - Report 3,
+drill-through reports - Report 4

+Tools: SSIS, SSAS, Power BI, SQL Server, Excel, Data Warehousing, OLAP, ETL

+**Brief Description of My Data Generation Scripts**

+CrimeData Generator:
+Using Python and pandas, I generated a realistic crime dataset with fields like DateOfOccurrence, TimeOfOccurrence, AreaCode, CrimeCode, PremiseCode, WeaponCode, etc. The script ensured relationships with lookup tables, unique CrimeIDs, and timestamped rows to simulate real-world crime incidents for 50,000 records.

+crimefact_update:
+A second Python script was used to generate a supplementary dataset containing:
+ CrimeID  accm_txn_complete_time
+ 1    2025-04-30 10:00
+ 2    2025-04-30 13:45
+This CSV was used to simulate the “transaction complete time” for accumulating snapshot facts.
+I then updated the CrimeFact table using an SSIS package, calculating txn_process_time_hours as the difference between the completion time and create time.